datadiscoveries/MarketBasketAnalysis/README.md

 <br>

 **Recommendations:<br>**
-1. For each association rule in the chart above, recommend the RHS product to the shopper if they have added the LHS products to their cart.<br>
+1. For each association rule in the chart above, recommend the RHS product to a shopper if they have added the LHS products to their cart.<br>
 2. Consider promoting discounted bundles where each RHS product above is bundled with its associated LHS products.
-3. If a shopper's cart includes any of the LHS sets above but does not purchase the associated RHS product, consider promoting the RHS product to that customer at a discounted price.
+3. If a shopper with any of the carts above does not purchase the recommended product, consider promoting the product at a discounted price during subsequent shopping sessions or through an email campaign.
 <br>

 **Opportunities for Further Analysis:<br>**